NeighborhoodGuard/ftp_upload/FTP_Upload/doc/DeveloperNotes.md

-get these commands into the execution path is to install Git (which you probably already installed in order to download the FTP_Upload repository), and then to run the tests from the `Git Bash` command line.  `Git Bash` includes a very complete set of Unix/Linux utilities in its execution path, including `ls` and `sed`.
+get these commands into the execution path is to install Git (which you probably already installed in order to download the FTP_Upload repository), and then to run the tests from the `Git Bash` command line. `Git Bash` includes a very complete set of Unix/Linux utilities in its execution path, including these three.
 You can also run the tests
 from the Windows command line by adding the appropriate path to your execution path, e.g., `C:\Program Files\Git\bin`.

-Lastly, Windows versions of `ls` and `sed` utilities can also be found in the [UnxUtils package available from SourceForge](unxutils.sourceforge.net).
+Lastly, Windows versions of the `ls`, `sed` and `diff` utilities can also be found in the
+[UnxUtils package available from SourceForge](unxutils.sourceforge.net).

-### PYTHONPATH Environment Variable ###
+#### PYTHONPATH Environment Variable ####

-The tests are located in the directory `FTP_Upload/src/test` while the FTP_Upload code that is being tested is located in the `FTP_Upload/src` directory.
+The tests are located in the `FTP_Upload/src/test` directory, while the FTP_Upload code that is being tested is located in the `FTP_Upload/src` directory.
-In order for the test code to find the FTP_Upload code, you must set the `PYTHONPATH` environment variable to include the path to the FTP_Upload code.
+If you are not using the Eclipse IDE, in order for the test code to find the FTP_Upload code, you must set the `PYTHONPATH` environment variable to include the path to the FTP_Upload code.
 For example, if you make `FTP_Upload/src/test` your current directory before executing the tests, you could simply say in `Git Bash`,